Opened on the Dingwall and Skye Railway.

 A lattice footbridge connects the platforms.
 There is a wide space between the loop lines, intended to allow goods trains carrying boats to pass.

-The Hotel burnt down in early 1996 and has been demolished.
-Now one must resort to the coaching Inn which lost much business when the Station Hotel opened.
+The hotel burnt down in 1995 and has been demolished.
+Now one must resort to the coaching inn which lost much business when the Station Hotel opened.¬†

 The signal boxes were removed in 1984 and the goods shed is also lost.